jbavari/cordova-plugin-video-editor/README.md

 );

 function videoCaptureSuccess(mediaFiles) {
+    // Wrap this below in a ~100 ms timeout on Android if
+    // you just recorded the video using the capture plugin.
+    // For some reason it is not available immediately in the file system.

     var file = mediaFiles[0];
     var videoFileName = 'video-name-here'; // I suggest a uuid

-    // Wrap this call in a ~100 ms timeout on Android if
-    // you just recorded the video using the capture plugin.
-    // For some reason it is not available immediately in the file system.
     VideoEditor.transcodeVideo(
         videoTranscodeSuccess,
         videoTranscodeError,